-Maine Coons can have extra toes
+Do Maine Coons have polydactyl paws?

 A regular Maine Coon has 18 toes: five on each front paw and four on each rear paw.
 However, sometimes Maine Coons are born with more than 18 toes and are referred to as being polydactyl.